Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Experimental Protocol

-\item[Hypothesis 3:] \algabbr{} uses the computational budget more efficiently than baselines. \item[Experiment 3:] To further verify that \algabbr{} is efficient compared to the baselines, we investigate whether competing methods spend their budgets on qualitative candidates.
-Concretely we: i) calculate the precision of the top (w.r.t. ground truth) performing configurations that were selected by each method across different budgets, ii) compute the average regret of the selected configurations across budget, and iii) we compare the fraction of top-performing configurations at a given budget that were not top performers at lower budgets, i.e. measure the ability to handle the poor correlation of performances across budgets. \end{description}
+\textbf{Experiment 3:} To further verify that \algabbr{} is efficient compared to the baselines, we investigate whether competing methods spend their budgets on qualitative candidates.
+Concretely we: i) calculate the precision of the top (w.r.t. ground truth) performing configurations that were selected by each method across different budgets, ii) compute the average regret of the selected configurations across budget, and iii) we compare the fraction of top-performing configurations at a given budget that were not top performers at lower budgets, i.e. measure the ability to handle the poor correlation of performances across budgets.